 Until the last time (June 2016), when the queues got enormously long.
 Apparently TW is so popular among the PRCS (and Taiwanese and Singaporeans).

 Tsui Wah Restaurant 翠華餐廳 had its beginnings as a ‘bing sut’, a predecessor of tea cafes way back in 1967 at Mong Kok.
 Already a listed company, they are the pricier Hong Kong cafes around.

-I have not met any Singaporean friend who doesn’t really like Tsui Wah, with its branch at Central Wellington Road becoming our default meeting/gathering place, especially if we need late night suppers in this city that doesn’t really sleep.
+Its branch at Central Wellington Road has become a default meeting/gathering place for many of my friends, especially if we need late night suppers in this city that doesn’t really sleep.

 Know not what to order?
 Get one of their “Top 10” food listed in their menu which includes Crispy Pork Chop Bun (HK$35), King Prawns in XO Sauce with Tossed Noodles (HK$51) and Swiss-style Chicken Wings (HK$51).